About Time (Sabrina Claudio album)

 About Time is the debut mixtape by American singer and songwriter Sabrina Claudio.
 It was released on October 5, 2017, by SC Entertainment.
-The follow-up to Claudio's previously successful extended play, Confidently Lost, it explores similar genres to its predecessor, namely alternative R&B, indie pop, and neo soul.
+The follow-up to her successful debut extended play, Confidently Lost, it explores similar genres to its predecessor, namely alternative R&B, indie pop, and neo soul.

-The mixtape album, which also blended elements from electronic, jazz, and Latin music, was supported by two singles: "Unravel Me" and "Belong to You".
+The mixtape album, which also blends elements from electronic, jazz, and Latin music, was supported by two singles: "Unravel Me" and "Belong to You".
 The latter saw re-release in the form of a remix with American singer 6lack, which was included as a bonus track on the project.
 "Unravel Me" eventually peaked at number twenty-two on the Billboard Twitter Emerging Artists chart, while the original version of "Belong to You" peaked at number two on the same chart.

 About Time received critical acclaim from critics, who specifically directed praise at Claudio's songwriting abilities, and the mixtape's lyrical themes, which largely related to escapism, liberation, loneliness, and romance.
 Critical reception was also positive for the project's production, which consisted of an overall experimental, minimalist sound crafted from a variety of producers, including Stint, Alex Tanas, and Derek Renfroe, among others.